Primary, or first, Infection

-Because CDI is frequently seen in individuals taking antibiotic medications to treat other infections, it is important to stop taking all antibiotics other than those prescribed by the doctor to treat CDI (the doctor will explain which antibiotics to take and which to stop).
-This is because taking other antibiotics at the same time as those used to treat CDI can reduce the effectiveness of the antibiotics used for CDI.
+Because C. diff infection (CDI) is frequently seen in individuals taking antibiotic medications to treat other infections, it is important to stop taking all antibiotics other than those prescribed by the doctor to treat CDI (the doctor will explain which antibiotics to take and which to stop).
+This is because taking other antibiotics simultaneously as those used to treat CDI can reduce the effectiveness of the antibiotics used for CDI.

 The following antibiotics are typically given for patients with a recurrent CDI:

-Fidaxomicin is more expensive than metronidazole and vancomycin.
-Because of this, the insurance provider may only cover the cost of this antibiotic in certain circumstances (for example, if someone has recurrent CDI even after treatment with metronidazole or vancomycin).
-If a patient has recurrent CDI, they should speak with their doctor to see if fidaxomicin may be right for them.
+- For a second recurrence, the following treatments are recommended: Vancomycin by mouth taper or pulse 125 mg 4 times per day for ten days, then rifaximin 400 mg 3 times per day for 20 days or fidaxomicin 200 mg 2 times per day for ten days, or Fecal microbiota transplantation (see below).Note: Fidaxomicin is more expensive than vancomycin.
+Because of this, the insurance provider may only cover the cost of this antibiotic in certain circumstances (for example, if someone has recurrent CDI even after treatment with vancomycin).
+If a patient has recurrent CDI, they should ask their doctor to see if fidaxomicin may be right for them.

 The following non-antibiotic options are available for the treatment of CDI:

-- Intravenous immunoglobulin (also called IVIG), a substance that contains antitoxins (substances that act against diff), has been used to treat some cases of CDI.
-However, this treatment has many side effects and may not be beneficial in adults, although there is some evidence that it is effective in children
+- Intravenous immunoglobulin (also called IVIG), a substance that contains antitoxins, has been used to treat some cases of CDI.
+However, this treatment has many side effects and may not be beneficial in adults, although there is some evidence that it is effective in children.

-- Another option is probiotics, which are live bacteria that do not cause disease but are capable of replacing the “good” bacteria that have been killed by diff.
-Although a recent study has shown that use of probiotics in adults reduced the risk of CDI, additional data are needed before they can be recommended for CDI
+- Another option is probiotics, which are live bacteria that do not cause disease but can replace the “good” bacteria that have been eliminated by antibiotics.
+Although a recent study has shown that using probiotics in adults reduces the risk of CDI, additional data are needed before they can be recommended for CDI.

 What Treatment Options Are Expected in the Future?